-The first set of matches took less than five minutes, on average, with each desk being vacated and filled again under the direction of the student liaisons as soon as a winner was declared.
+The first set of matches took less than five minutes, with each desk being vacated and filled again under the direction of the student liaisons as soon as a winner was declared.

-Professor Lacer, leaning against his desk and observing, never moved from his spot or dropped his concentration, though his lips moved frequently as if he were muttering, and his pen scribbled notes as if controlled by an invisible hand.
+Professor Lacer, leaning against his own desk and observing, never moved from his spot or dropped his concentration, though his lips moved frequently as he muttered under his breath, and his pen scribbled notes as if controlled by an invisible hand.

-After a few rounds of matches in the first bracket, Sebastien realized she was wasting precious time and not gaining much from watching, so she took out a book and moved to the edge of the room to read.
+After a few rounds of matches in the first bracket, Sebastien realized she wasn’t gaining much from watching, thereby wasting precious time, so she took out a book and moved to the edge of the room to read.

-She became engrossed, and was surprised when one of the student aides approached her with irritation.
+She became engrossed in her reading, and was surprised when one of the student aides approached her with irritation.
 “Siverling?
 It’s your turn.”

 Sebastien hurriedly tucked the book back in her satchel and walked through the crowd to take a seat across from Vanderville at the desk.
 She drew her own preferred glyphs onto the Circle and began bringing her Will to bear.

 She didn’t start channeling any of the power from the three small tea candles prepared for her.
 She was just preparing, coiling up like a snake about to strike.

 As soon as the student aide said, “Start,” Sebastien unleashed all the tension she’d been gathering.
 She sucked at the candles, riding the edge between extinguishing them and drawing as much power from their heat as possible.
 Her Will bore down like a clenching fist, squeezing as much utility out of the power as she could.

 The sphere spun around the wheel so quickly it turned into a blur.